-3 Reasons to grow your own salad and how to do it in soil in a square food garden or in hydroponics using aeroponics or the kratky method.
+3 Reasons to grow your own salad greens and how to do it in the soil in a square foot garden or in hydroponics, aeroponics or the Kratky method.

 A retired M.D. still remembers how he and his wife started in our rural area.
 His wife wanted to buy some salad greens from a local store, but there was none.
 Rural people grew their own, so stores did not carry any.
 Things have changed drastically in the last 50 years.
 Now you can find salad greens in all grocery stores, and only a few families still grow their own.
 It seems convenient to get your salad from a store, often even washed and ready to serve, but is it?
 There are at least 3 reasons you should consider to grow your own salad greens, and it is easier than you would think.
 But first let’s see why, and then we will take a look on how to grow your own salad greens.

-1. Salad from the store can be dangerous
+1. Salad greens from the store can be dangerous

-Food contamination can happen here and there when it comes to meat, eggs and dairy, but salad, can salad be dangerous too?
-Well it can, and it is.
-Dole’s salad recalled after Listeria kills 1, sickens 12 is just one, but rather extreme case.
+Food contamination can happen here and there when it comes to meat, eggs, and dairy, but salad, can salad be dangerous too?
+Well, it can, and it is.
+Dole’s salad recalled after Listeria kills 1, sickens 12 is just one, but a rather extreme case.
 Most salad contamination will not kill you, but they still might be the most unhealthy food on your plate.
 There are at least two reasons for that:

-2. Naturally grown salad is expensive (and for good reasons)
+2. Naturally grown salad greens are expensive (and for good reasons)

-To buy your salad greens from a local farmer is hands down much better then from a grocery store.
+To buy your salad greens from a local farmer is hands down much better than from a grocery store.
 This lettuce does not have to travel for miles and be fresh for many days.
-By getting to know the farmer you might even find a lettuce that is entirely preservatives and pesticides free.
+By getting to know the farmer you might even find lettuce that is entirely preservatives and pesticides free.
 But please be willing to pay a good price!
 To be a fresh food farmer is hard work.
-It does not only take many, many ours out in the field, but also in planing and selling the goods on time so it all is fresh and preservatives and pesticides free.
-If you can’t grow your own, by all means support your local growers and make sure to pay that high price that the grower deserves.
+It does not only take many, many hours out in the field but also in planning and selling the goods on time so it all is fresh and preservatives and pesticides free.
+If you can’t grow your own, by all means, support your local growers and make sure to pay that high price that the grower deserves.

-3. To grow your own salad is so simple
+3. To grow your own salad greens is so simple

-A lettuce depending on the variety needs give or take 6 weeks from seed to harvest.
+Lettuce depending on varieties needs about 6 weeks from seed to harvest.
 If you want to have a salad a day, you need to grow 7 lettuce plants a week.
 Since it takes about 6 weeks to mature, simply grow 6 times 7 plants, that will ensure you a fresh salad every day.
 Now, to be honest with you, I do not plant 7 lettuces every week, more like 14 a month or so.
 But then I do not harvest a whole head at once either, but mostly just take the biggest leaves from each head.
 This way a plant continues to produce for a long period of time.
-But for the start as a beginner you might want to grow 7 lettuce plants each week.
+But for the start as a beginner, you might want to grow 7 lettuce plants each week.
 Here I will show 2 simple ways to grow all your salad in very little space.
 There are more ways to grow salad, but this sure will get you started.

 The square food garden is an effective and easy way of gardening that can be done everywhere.
-Mel Bartolomew in his Square Foot Gardening books explains the process step by step start to finish.
-If you are not into gardening, but just want one book to grow a bit of salad greens and herbs, Mel’s book would be the book to have.
+Mel Bartholomew in his Square Foot Gardening books explains the process step by step starts to finish.
+If you are not into gardening, but just want one book to grow a few salad greens and herbs, Mel’s book would be the book to have.
 Growing the square food garden way you can plant 4 lettuce in 1 square foot.
-To grow 6 times 7 lettuces you will need 10.5 square foots of growing space. a 3×4 foot box will give you 12 foot of growing space, enough to grow a lettuce for each day and some fresh herbs too.
+To grow 6 times 7 lettuces you will need 10.5 square feet of growing space. a 3×4 foot box will give you 12 foot of growing space, enough to grow lettuce for each day and some fresh herbs too.

-To grow indoors is easier in water then in soil.
-Soil simply attracts more bugs, and is more sensitive to the indoor environment.
+To grow indoors is easier in water than in soil.
+Soil simply attracts more bugs and is more sensitive to the indoor environment.
 For winter indoor gardening we find hydroponic is the way to go.

 The Tower Garden also grows salad greens very well even during hot summer days.
 This is hands down the easiest way to grow your salad greens.
 The Tower Garden for home use is sold through a virtual franchise.
 Find a Tower Garden distributor in your area or order online here: Tower Garden website.
 We want to encourage, share, and inspire people to grow more food and to grow it healthy.